100vision/100vision.github.io/src/zh/信息技术/SysOps/win_sccm_troubleshooting_1.md

 ### Policy ID

-Before we start following through a deployment process ,first thing to find out the policy ID which is the very important piece of info we needed to start the troubleshooting journey.
+Before we start following through a deployment process ,first thing is to find out the policy ID which is the very important piece of info we needed to start the troubleshooting journey.

 Generally, the policy is refered as deployment so policyId is the deploymenId, they are the one and same .
 Follow the steps below to find out the policy ID: